YiChen-hood/Library-Management-System/README.md

 1.3 Technology

-In addition to JavaSE, it also uses third-party technologies, including
+In addition to Java, it also uses third-party technologies, including

 - Jfoenix: provides more beautiful UI space
 - Dashboardfx: combine some beautiful UI spaces to build a dashboard